-Board Developed Course А

-valent Exclusions: Japanese Beginners

-Major Project: HSC Orals

-5

-The Year 11 and Year 12 courses focus on themes and associated topics.
-Students' skills in, and knowledge of, Japanese will be developed through tasks associated with a range of texts and text types, which reflect the themes and topics.
-Students will also gain an insight into the culture and language of Japanese-speaking communities through the study of a range of texts.
-The themes are: the individual, the Japanese-speaking communities, and the changing world.
-Students' language skills are developed through tasks such as: conversation; responding to an aural stimulus; responding to a variety of written material; writing for a variety of purposes; and studying Japanese culture through texts.

-In the Year 11 course, students will consolidate and develop their knowledge and understanding of Japanese through the themes suggested in the syllabus by integrated use of the four skills: listening, speaking, reading and writing.

-In the Year 12 course, students will continue to develop their knowledge and understanding of Japanese through the four skills.
-Study may cover new topics or more detailed treatment of topics previously studied.

-The main topics covered are: Meeting People; Family and Friends; Home Life; Education; Around Town; Travel; Future; and current issues.

-No specific requirements.

-Two hour and fifty minute written examination.
+Japanese - Continuers (optional 1 unit Ext ension in Year 12) UNIT ATAR Board Developed Course 2 Α Prerequisites: Stage 5 Japanese or equivalent Exclusions: Japanese Beg ginners knowledge is assumed.
+Cost: \$34.95 Major Project: HSC Orals Course Description: The Year 11 and Year 12 courses focus on them • knowledge of, Japanese will be developed throug types, which reflect the themes and topics.
+Stud language of Japanese-speaking communities thr are: the individual, the Japanese-speaking cor - - language skills are developed through tasks such • 0 responding to a variety of written material; writing g for a variety of purposes; a and studying g Japanese culture through texts.
+Main Topics Covered: In the Year 11 course, students will consolidate and Japanese through the themes suggested in the e syllabus by integrated u ise of the TOUR SKIIIS listening, speaking, reading and writing.
+In the Year 12 course, students will continue to develop their knowledge and unders tanding o Japanese through the four skills.
+Study may cover • previously studied.
+The main topics covered are: Meeting People; Fa mily and Friends; Home Li fe; Educatio on; Around Town; Travel; Future; and current issues.
+Course Requirements: No specific requirements.
+External Assessment: Two hour and fifty minute written examination.